-1. INTRODUCTION
+1. Introduction

-Semantic Web has been a popular topic of research since its introduction by Tim Berners-Lee in 2001 [5].
+Semantic Web has been a popular topic of research since its introduction by Berners-Lee et al. in 2001 [1].
 Based on this idea, automation of many tasks on the Internet is facilitated through the addition of machine understandable semantic information to Web resources.
-For instance, automatic discovery of Web services based on their functionality or composition of Web services which cannot fulfil the user requests individually becomes possible [1].
+For instance, automatic discovery of Web services based on their functionality or composition of Web services which cannot fulfil the user requests individually becomes possible [2].

-In recent years, complexity of conceptual models (i.e. WSMO [2], OWL-S [3]) for semantic description of Web services, as well as the increasing number of advertised services in repositories made the discovery processes of semantic Web services a heavyweight task [12].
-In order to deal with the problem of scalability, researchers proposed various methods, such as indexing and caching mechanism [4], pre-processing strategies before actual matching [6, 7], and hybrid matchmakers that combine logic-based and non-logic based reasoning [8, 9].
+In recent years, complexity of conceptual models (e.g., WSMO [3] and OWL-S [4]) for semantic description of Web services as well as the increasing number of advertised services in repositories made the discovery processes of semantic Web services a heavyweight task [5].
+In order to deal with the problem of scalability, researchers proposed various methods, such as indexing and caching mechanism [6], preprocessing strategies before actual matching [7, 8], and hybrid matchmakers that combine logic-based and non-logic-based reasoning [9, 10].

-This paper presents a new logical framework and two pre-filtering strategies to improve the speed and accuracy of automated Web service discovery.
-Our discovery framework is based on the WSMO conceptual model for semantically describing user requests (goals), Web services and domain ontologies.
-During the discovery process, goal capability descriptions such as inputs, outputs, pre-conditions and post-conditions (effects) are compared with advertised Web service capability descriptions in order to determine whether they match or not.
-Logical inference is utilized for matching, which guarantees that the capability requested by the goal is indeed satisfied by the capability of the Web service and also that the Web service has all it needs before its starts execution.
+This paper presents a new logical framework and two prefiltering strategies to improve the speed and accuracy of automated Web service discovery.
+Our discovery framework is based on the WSMO conceptual model for semantically describing user requests (goals), Web services, and domain ontologies.
+During the discovery process, goal capability descriptions such as inputs, outputs, preconditions, and postconditions (effects) are compared with advertised Web service capability descriptions in order to determine whether they match or not.
+Logical inference is utilized for matching, which guarantees that the capability requested by the goal is indeed satisfied by the capability of the Web service and also that the Web service has all it needs before it starts execution.
 Capability reasoning of goal and advertised services relies on ontologies which are used both to describe the services and goals and also to describe the common vocabulary needed by the services and goals.

-Our two pre-filtering stages are used to eliminate Web services that cannot possibly be successfully matched, and reduce the number of Web services which go through the logic-based matching stage.
-Our first pre-filtering stage uses a categorization scheme of Web services.
-Our second pre-filtering stage uses a new technique of extracting attributes and concepts of objects utilized in the goal and the Web service pre and post-conditions.
+Our two prefiltering stages are used to eliminate Web services that cannot possibly be successfully matched and reduce the number of Web services which go through the logic-based matching stage.
+Our first prefiltering stage uses a categorization scheme of Web services.
+Our second prefiltering stage uses a new technique of extracting attributes and concepts of objects utilized in the goal and the Web service pre- and postconditions.
 Our technique can deal with objects and predicates that occur in a logical formula with usage of the conjunction (and) logical operator.
 We also make use of ontology-based mediation between concepts and attributes, so that two syntactically different symbols may be declared to denote the same thing semantically.

 The remainder of this paper is organized as follows.
-Section 2 presents background information on the WSMO model, F-Logic, FLORA-2 and our logical discovery framework.
-In section 3, F-Logic formalization of goal and Web services is described.
-Section 4 describes our pre-processing algorithms and shows how they work to reduce the run-time processing requirements in the matching phase.
+Section 2 presents background information on the WSMO model, F-Logic, FLORA-2, and our logical discovery framework.
+In Section 3, F-Logic formalization of goal and Web services is described.
+Section 4 describes our preprocessing algorithms and shows how they work to reduce the run-time processing requirements in the matching phase.
 Section 5 shows experimental results of utilizing our proposed algorithms, as well as the evaluation of these results.
-In section 6 we briefly describe related works on this field, and finally in section 7 we have the conclusions and future works.
+In Section 6 we briefly describe related works on this field, and finally in Section 7 we have the conclusions and future works.

-2. BACKGROUND
+2. Background

-Our semantic Web service discovery framework focuses on Web services, goals, ontologies and mediators that are semantically described based on the WSMO [19] model and using the F-Logic[10] language as implemented in the FLORA-2 [11] logic system.
-The following subsections briefly introduce WSMO and its core elements, F-Logic along with its reasoner FLORA-2 and our logical semantic web service discovery framework.
+Our semantic Web service discovery framework focuses on Web services, goals, ontologies, and mediators that are semantically described based on the WSMO [11] model and using the F-Logic [12] language as implemented in the FLORA-2 [13] logic system.
+The following subsections briefly introduce WSMO and its core elements, F-Logic, along with its reasoner FLORA-2 and our logical semantic Web service discovery framework.